 Growing fast?
 Try Belong

 Death and taxes may be a staple of modern life, but in business, the biggest constant is change.
 For small businesses, change is a constant challenge.
 One month you might have little more than client emails to keep you busy online, the next month might see you on back-to-back video conferences.
 So you need a flexible broadband plan that can meet these changing circumstances.
 Belong might be your best bet, letting you customise your broadband plans over time.
-For example, the Standard Plus NBN Plan, which offers 100GB of data with typical evening speeds of 30Mbps, is just $60/month for 12 months.
+For example, the Standard Plus NBN Plan, which offers unlimited data with typical evening speeds of 40Mbps, is just $65/month for 12 months.
 Don’t want a contract?
 No worries, it’s just $5/month more to go contract free.
 Want a faster connection?
-You can jump up to the premium speed (60Mbps) for another $20/month.
-Unsure if 100GB is enough?
-Upgrade to unlimited data for just another $10/month.
-With Belong, you can change your data allowance at any time (but only once a month).
-And it’s the same with ADSL2+ — although the prices start at $55/month.
+You can jump up to the premium speed (80Mbps) for another $25/month.
+As for ADSL2+, prices start at $55/month for 100GB of data.

 Always Compare for the Best Deals!